SpectralPillager/RWKV-RLM/README.md

-# RWKV RLM Experiments

-This directory contains the useful code from the RWKV/RLM long-context experiments.
-It intentionally does not include RWKV model weights, virtual environments, CUDA extension caches, or full benchmark output dumps.
-The tokenizer, inference reference code, Rapid-Sampling sources, minimal state-tuning code, and the trained VT-closure state checkpoint are included.

 ## Representative result summary

 The final benchmark uses synthetic VT tasks where the long text is available as the REPL variable `doc_text`.
 The root model must write Python code to compute the answer.